-Rachel Armstrong, certified pediatric nurse practitioner at Summit Healthcare Regional Medical Center, had a few tips to help keep young ones out of the doctor’s office.
+Rachel Armstrong, certified pediatric nurse practitioner at Summit Healthcare, had a few tips to help keep young ones out of the doctor’s office.

 “I would say lots of hand washing, drinking plenty of fluids to help flush out the toxins and then [getting the appropriate amount of sleep],” Armstrong said.

 Sometimes getting the kids to bed isn’t always as easy as parents want the process to be and Armstrong had some advice.